Afroasiatic languages: Consonant incompatibility

-Similar exceptions can be demonstrated for the other AA branches that have these restrictions to their root formation.
+Similar exceptions can be demonstrated for the other Afroasiatic branches that have these restrictions to their root formation.
 James P. Allen has demonstrated that slightly different rules apply to Egyptian: for instance, Egyptian allows two identical consonants in some roots, and disallows velars from occurring with pharyngeals.

 Vowel systems

-There is a large variety of vocalic systems in AA.
+There is a large variety of vocalic systems in Afroasiatic, and attempts to reconstruct the vocalic system of Proto-Afroasiatic vary considerably.

 All branches of Afroasiatic have a limited number of underlying vowels (between two and seven), but the number of phonetic vowels can be much larger.
-The quality of the underlying vowels varies considerably by language; the most common vowel throughout AA is schwa.
+The quality of the underlying vowels varies considerably by language; the most common vowel throughout Afroasiatic is schwa.
 In the different languages, central vowels are often inserted to break up consonant clusters (a form of epenthesis).
 Various Semitic, Cushitic, Berber, and Chadic languages, including Arabic, Amharic, Berber, Somali, and East Dangla, also exhibit various types of vowel harmony.